Jozty/website/content/functions/identity.md

 ---
-title:  identity function
+title:  Identity function
-description: a thorough tour of identity function
+description: Gives the parameter that supplied.(Return the first parameter if multiple parameters are supplied)
+keyword: Identity
 ---
 ## Identity
 <br>